wenigwil/TransportComputeGPU.jl/kickstart-notes.md

 >[!IMPORTANT]
 > Changed `nqs=500000` in the `test_diag_dynmats`-function
 >
-> Ran on a GeForce GTX 1060 with 6 GB
+> Ran on a GeForce GTX 1060 with 6 GB and Intel i5-7500 with 3.8 GHz

 ~~~txt